 Devils pick up rare road win in 6-3 rout of sliding Penguins

-Travis Zajac had a goal and three assists, Kinkaid made 37 saves and the Devils had little trouble in a 6-3 victory over Pittsburgh on Monday night to improve to 6-0-1 in their last seven meetings with the Penguins.
-New Jersey has drilled Pittsburgh in each of their three meetings this season, outscoring the Penguins 15-5 in the process.
+PITTSBURGH (AP) — Travis Zajac had a goal and three assists, Keith Kinkaid made 37 saves and the New Jersey Devils had little trouble in a 6-3 victory over the sluggish Pittsburgh Penguins on Monday night.

 Pavel Zacha, Damon Severson, Brian Boyle, Blake Coleman and Kyle Palmieri also scored as New Jersey snapped a three-game skid.
 The NHL’s worst road team improved to 6-17-3 away from home.
-Two of those wins have come at the expense of Pittsburgh, which has dropped four of five overall and looked a step slow following a nine-day break.
+Two of those wins have come at the expense of the Penguins, who have dropped four of five overall and looked a step slow following a nine-day break.

 Derick Brassard got his ninth goal for Pittsburgh before being ejected in the third period for elbowing.
 Matt Cullen and Bryan Rust added late goals after the game was decided.
-Matt Murray allowed six goals on 32 shots and the Penguins gave up their league-leading 11th short-handed goal of the season.
+Matt Murray allowed six goals on 32 shots as the Penguins began the stretch run with another clunker against the Devils.

 PHILADELPHIA (AP) — Phil Varone, Travis Konecny and James van Riemsdyk scored to lead Philadelphia to its season-high fourth straight win.

 Carter Hart has won all four of those games in goal for the Flyers and has been a needed spark of optimism for one of the worst teams in the NHL.
 He stopped 31 shots and won his seventh game since his late-December call-up.

 Jack Roslovic scored for Winnipeg.
 Laurent Brossoit had 28 saves.